 1 to review footnotes periodically and to propose the deletion of their country footnotes or of their country names from footnotes, as appropriate;

-2 to take account of the further resolves above in making proposals to world radiocommunication conferences.
+2 to take account of the further resolves above in making contributions to the second session of the conference preparatory meeting and proposals to the world radiocommunication conferences.

 Reasons: New resolves 5 was further resolves 1 with a slight modification and moved to resolves since it includes general principle.
 New further resolves 1b) expressly includes the current WRCs practice in the Resolution.
 Whereas WRCs deal with requests to add country names to the existing footnotes on a case by case basis, subject to the principle that there are no objections from the affected countries.
 This can help administrations to prepare their proposals to WRCs.
 New further resolves 2 references noting c).
 Proposals under the standing agenda item need to be available at a sufficient time before the conference for consideration by concerned administrations and a later date consistent with Resolution 165 (Rev. Dubai, 2018).
 New further resolves 3 includes the current WRCs practice into the Resolution.
 The standing agenda item for deletion of country names from footnotes is not intended for the addition of new country footnotes.